o2r-project/architecture/docs/05_building-block-view.md

 [![whitebox data repositories](img/5.2-whitebox-data-repos.png)](img/5.2-whitebox-data-repos.png)

+The reproducibility service _does not persistently store anything_.
+It only keeps copies of files during creation and inspection.
+So where are ERCs saved and where is their data coming from?

 **Collaboration platforms**, e.g. [ownCloud/Sciebo](http://sciebo.de/), [GitHub](http://github.com/), [ShareLatex](http://sharelatex.com/), [OSF](https://osf.io/), allow users to create, store, and share their research (code, text, data, et cetera).
+Besides being an interaction platform for users, they can also be seen simply as a data repository.
 The reproducibility service fetches contents for building an ERC from them based on public links, e.g. a public GitHub repository or shared Sciebo folder.
-It is possible that ERC creation is linked to a project/repository on a collaboration platform and updates trigger an ERC (re-)creation or execution.
+It is possible to link ERC creation to an project/repository under development on a collaboration platform as to trigger an ERC (re-)creation or execution when changes are made.

 Protocols: `WebDAV`, `ownCloud`, `HTTP` (including [webhooks](https://en.wikipedia.org/wiki/Webhook)), `git`